alsmal23/S4T1TM2/README.md

 Managers then create Sprints and Releases, and assign tasks to them.
 - Projects → Epics → User Stories → Tasks (→ Sub-tasks)
 - Projects →  Releases → Sprints → Tasks
-- Projects →  Impedements
+- Projects →  Impediments

 ##### Reporting
 Agilean offers many views of the project.
 The Requirements view displays all of the Epics, User Stories and Tasks.
 The board view displays all of the tasks in the current sprint on a swim lane board with lanes representing various levels of completion, from Backlog to Done.
-Agilean also offers a comprehensive reporting view, showing how many tasks are assigned to each developer, how many tasks are in each stage of completion, a burndown chart, among others.
+Agilean also offers a comprehensive reporting view, showing how many tasks are assigned to each developer, how many tasks are in each stage of completion, a burn-down chart, among others.

 ### [RescueTime](https://www.rescuetime.com/)